-During NCAA championships, the NCAA provides supplemental insurance for student-athletes who are injured up to $90,000 in medical expenses—in effect doubling the coverage provided by the school (or a student's family insurance).
+During NCAA championships, the NCAA provides supplemental insurance for student-athletes who are injured up to $90,000 in medical expenses.
 Once that level is met, the NCAA catastrophic policy activates.

 It’s important to understand that a student-athlete’s injury does not have to be catastrophic to be covered by the NCAA catastrophic program.
 Simply having medical expenses exceeding $90,000 will trigger the program’s coverage.